lukas-brg/LearningCards/README.md

 - `--margin` --> Total margin in percent
 - `--title` -->  Title of the HTML document.
 If this parameter is not provided, one will be generated based on the name of the input file.

-`carddown -h/--help` lists every available flag or parameter.
+`carddown -h/--help` lists every available flag and parameter.

 <br/>